 2024-01-24

 Accessibility, the ease of interacting with opportunities, is an increasingly important tool amongst transport planners aiming to foster equitable and sustainable cities.
 However, in accessibility research there is a masculinist bias whereby employment destinations are often the default.
 This paper aims to counter this gendered bias by connecting the Mobility of Care conceptualisation to an empirical accessibility analysis of care destinations in the City of Hamilton, Canada.
 Care destinations are the destinations required to sustain household needs such as shopping, errands, and caring for others (children and other dependents).
-Through the creation of a destination dataset, this paper considers access to care across different modes of transport at two travel time thresholds (trips shorter than 15-minutes and 30-minutes) using unconstrained (cumulative opportunity) and competitive-constrained (spatial availability) measures.
+Through the creation of a novel care destination dataset, this paper considers access to care across different modes of transport at two travel time thresholds (trips shorter than 15-minutes and 30-minutes) using unconstrained (cumulative opportunity) and competitive-constrained (spatial availability) measures.
 Results generally indicate that travel to care destinations by car is exceptionally high, and access by public transit, cycling and by foot is low across the city with some exceptions in the inner city.
-Noteably, there are distinctions between both methods: unconstrained access illustrates a more highly optimistic landscape for non-car modes, while competitive and constrained access demonstrates a conceptually more realistic spatial distribution of care destination availability.
+Noteably, there are distinctions between both methods: unconstrained access illustrates a more optimistic landscape for non-car modes, while competitive and constrained access demonstrates a conceptually more realistic spatial distribution of care destination availability.
 Neighbourhoods with both low spatial availability to care and a high proportion of low-income households are also identified as areas in need of intervention.
 The manuscript and analysis is computationally reproducible and openly available to promote reproducible practice in transportation science.
 The analysis presented demonstrates methods planners can use to gender-mainstream accessibility analysis.
 Further, results can inform policies aiming to encourage sustainable mobility.

 INTRODUCTION